Qoalition/ProjectQ/README.md

 ## Database setup

+There are two ways you can connect to a DB: 'local' and 'server'.

+ELEPHANT SQL (default):\
+To connect to the Elephant SQL DB:

+1. In your .env, set DATABASE = 'server'

+LOCAL:\
+To connect to a local DB:

 1. If you haven't already, install postgres on your machine.
 2. Enter into the postgres shell using `psql`
 3. Run `CREATE DATABASE qoalition;`
 4. Connect to the DB using `\c qoalition`.
+5. In your .env, set DATABASE = 'local'

-5. Run the following commands to create a fresh DB with some initial data Currently includes 5 users, 3 questions, and 5 answers.
+Run the following commands to create a fresh DB with some initial data Currently includes 5 users, 3 questions, and 5 answers.
 Or simply run a subset of commands you want to use for development.
 ```
 DROP TABLE questions,answers,users,commendations;